You know who I’m talking about. Every family has at least one…

 – Neocolonialism is a phrase used to describe the economic and political dynamic in Africa and Asia after decolonization took place and those countries given independence.
 It is a fabricated narrative meant to explain continued underdevelopment and social stagnation.
 School of Vice will take up neocolonialism in a later installment (click here).

 – The prime motivator for late nineteenth century / early twentieth century colonialism was highly dependent on the country doing the colonizing and the lands being colonized.
-There was no one single reason.
-Without a full blown history lesson, suffice it to say it seemed like the thing to do at the time for the British, French, Germans, Dutch, and Portuguese.
+There was no one single reason; but collectively, they amounted to the usual reasons global powers seek to gain leverage over rivals…economic and military advantage.
+Without a full-blown history lesson, suffice it to say it seemed like the thing to do at the time for the British, French, Germans, Dutch, and Portuguese.

 – Likewise, with the wars of decolonization in the 1950’s and 1960’s the reasons were quite varied as to why they happened.